tahangz/Poetry-Practicing/README.md

 - 📊 Progress tracking: shows accuracy and recitation status
 - 🔊 Noise handling & VAD (Voice Activity Detection) for reliable recognition
 - 🔄 Multi-word processing: handle small chunks of spoken words naturally
-- 📂 Poem database stored in JSON, easy to extend with more poems
+- 📂 Poem database in JSON, easy to extend with more poems or different languages
 - 🧪 Unit tests for audio, similarity, and transcriber logic
-- 🖥️ Optional Streamlit GUI support for a user-friendly interface

 ## 🛠️ Technologies Used